 It’s no surprise then that our brains are wired to look for evidence that makes our views, opinions and ideas right.
 It’s a way of protecting us.
 But it’s important to remember that, just because we’re not ‘right’ all the time, doesn’t necessarily mean we’re wrong, with the accompanying sense of failure that inevitably brings.
 In fact, by accepting that sometimes we don’t have the answers, we open ourselves to all manner of learning opportunities.

 After all, seeking diversity of thought is the trait of a well-balanced individual.
-If you are a parent, it role models to your children that you are curious and don’t have to know all the answers.
-If you are a leader, it’s an essential attribute that you need to role model to others.
+If you're a parent, it models to your children that you're curious and don’t have to know all the answers.
+If you're a leader, it’s an essential attribute that you need to model to others.
 Showing that you don’t have all the answers, or asking for help, is a sign of a secure leader.
 It’s also an effective management strategy common to high-trust workplaces.
-According to research undertaken by Paul Zak, neuroeconomist and author of Trust Factor: The Science of Creating High Performance Companies, this is because asking for help stimulates oxytocin production in others, increasing their trust and cooperation.
+According to research undertaken by Paul Zak, neuroscientist and author of Trust factor: the science of creating high performance companies, this is because asking for help stimulates oxytocin production in others, increasing their trust and cooperation.
 A simple request or sign of distress taps into the natural human impulse to cooperate.

-Let us leave you with this fantastic TED Talk from billionaire investor and hedge fund manager Ray Dalio, who talks about the value of surrounding yourself with smart people who will disagree with you – in turn, creating an ‘idea meritocracy’.
+Let us leave you with this fantastic TED Talk (16:18) from billionaire investor and hedge fund manager Ray Dalio, who talks about the value of surrounding yourself with smart people who'll disagree with you – in turn, creating an ‘idea meritocracy’.
 Enjoy!

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.